 Karen Mantell is the daughter of Holocaust Survivor Lili Pohlmann, (both left) who was honorary president of the charity until she passed away in 2021.
 We are delighted that Karen has agreed to represent us.
 Her mother, Lili is remembered fondly by all who met her.

-Lili Pohlmann was born in Lvov in 1930 and was brought up, with her brother Uriel, in Krakow by her parents Cecylia and Filip Stern.
-Lili’s family suffered terribly at the hands of the Nazis in the Lvov Ghetto.
-She owes her survival to two courageous non-Jews, a German civilian who was attached to the Nazi occupying forces in Lvov, Irmgard Wietch, and the Greek Catholic Archbishop of the city, Andrey Sheptytsky, both of whom provided Lili with a safe haven at considerable personal risk.
-On 29th March 1946 Lili arrived in London as part of a group of Polish Jewish children brought to the UK by Rabbi Dr Solomon Schonfeld, who was determined to provide young survivors with a new life in this country.
+She was born in Lvov in 1930 and was brought up, with her brother Uriel, in Krakow by her parents Cecylia and Filip Stern.
+Lili’s family suffered terribly at the hands of the Nazis in the Lvov Ghetto and owes her survival to two courageous non-Jews, a German civilian who was attached to the Nazi occupying forces in Lvov, Irmgard Wieth, and the Greek Catholic Archbishop of the city, Andrey Sheptytsky.
+She and her mother were the only survivors of an extended family of more than 300.
+Lili was a passionate humanitarian who dedicated herself to educating people about The Holocaust and building bridges between communities.

 Lord Eric Pickles, Kt PC, was MP for Brentwood and Ongar for 25 years.
 He was appointed United Kingdom’s Special Envoy for post-Holocaust issues in 2015 and, alongside Ed Balls, is currently co-chair of the UK Holocaust Memorial Foundation.